Speed up things in scalac and sbt

 In my old project, I started with 300s for integration test run.
 Adding transactions got me to 240s.
 Rollback and creating the schema before tests got me to 120s.
 Disabling sync and commits got me to 70s.

-Here database is just an example, but in general integration tests might be slowed down by eternal dependencies and IO - it’s worth trying out different options in order to make sure that test doesn’t waste IO time on unrelated things.
+Here database is just an example, but in general integration tests might be slowed down by external dependencies and IO - it’s worth trying out different options in order to make sure that the test doesn’t waste IO time on unrelated things.

 Alternative scalac

-Once one run out of options, one can always try another compiler.
+Once one runs out of options, one can always try another compiler.

 Grzegorz Kossakowski has proven with Kentacky Mule, that it is possible to define a subset of Scala, that can be compiled in parallel and really fast.
 His findings were tuned by Twitter into an actual alternative, that is Reasonable Scala.
 This is NOT a drop-in replacement for whole Scala, but if one is using only some subset of features (that match Twitter’s use cases), then it is possible to get several times faster compilation.
 However, that is at odds with using some type-level-heavy approach.

 Another option is to try out Triplequote Hydra.
-It is drop in replacement for Scala compiler which can give 1.5x-3.5x speedup.
+It is a drop-in replacement for the Scala compiler which can give 1.5x-3.5x speedup.
 However, this is a premium feature, so I had no ability to test it and probably couldn’t afford it.

 I list these options last, as they can impact architecture (or budget) so heavily, that I would recommend them as the last resort.
 (Not to mention the fact, that I didn’t have the opportunity to test them).
 Hopefully, Dotty will optimize things further and maybe incorporate some findings from Reasonable Scala.